felipejoribeiro/this-person-docs/programming/mobile/react-native/01_introduction.md

 You can check more in depth information on the following link: https://docs.expo.io/introduction/why-not-expo/

+### Expo advantages
+Besides these details, expo has great advantages over the native way of creating apps.
+Namely, an expo project is more simple, with less files than an native solution.
+It is very similar to react web applications.
+Without an `android` or `ios` directories with native files.
+The setup of a project is very light as well and simple.
+You can rapidly create projects and modify then quickly and deploy then for ios and android where the results (from an front end point of view) are identical to native.
+So this is awesome for rapid prototyping and testing.
+And the developer has always the freedom to eject the project if he wants so, turning it native in the same moment.

 ### Creating a new project.
 To create a new project with **Expo** you can issue the following command: